NBN–ZTE deal corruption scandal: Judgment

-President Arroyo decided to cancel the National Broadband Network project on October 2, 2007, in a meeting with Chinese President Hu Jintao.
+President Arroyo decided to cancel the National Broadband Network project on October 2, 2007, in a meeting with Chinese leader Hu Jintao.
 On July 14, 2008, the Supreme Court dismissed all three petitions questioning the constitutionality of the national broadband deal, saying the petitions became moot when President Arroyo decided to cancel the project.

 Reactions

-Following the testimony of Jun Lozada, several sectors and prominent people such as Joey de Venecia and Senator Panfilo Lacson have called for President Arroyo's resignation, while Senate President Manuel Villar and senator Alan Peter Cayetano called for her to take a leave of absence.
-Vice President Noli de Castro has said that President Arroyo and other government officials "should be charged" if they would be found directly involved in the alleged anomalies.
+Following the testimony of Jun Lozada, several sectors and prominent people such as Joey de Venecia and Senator Panfilo Lacson called for President Arroyo's resignation, while Senate President Manuel Villar and Senator Alan Peter Cayetano called for her to take a leave of absence.
+Vice President Noli de Castro said that President Arroyo and other government officials "should be charged" if they would be found directly involved in the alleged anomalies.

-The Catholic Bishops' Conference of the Philippines called an emergency meeting on February 25, 2007, wherein they formed a collective stance which refused to call for Arroyo's resignation, instead calling on her to be part of a "moral reform process".
+The Catholic Bishops' Conference of the Philippines called an emergency meeting on February 25, 2008, wherein they formed a collective stance which refused to call for Arroyo's resignation, instead calling on her to be part of a "moral reform process".

 On February 29, 2008, a rally was held in the Makati Central Business District to protest corruption and call for the resignation of President Arroyo.
 The rally's attendees, which included former Presidents Corazon Aquino and Joseph Estrada, were estimated by police and rally organizers to be around 15,000 people.